 - Microsoft Azure: A group name can be entered in plain text with no special formatting.

-Events & Triggers are events that occur when a user triggers a condition based on its properties.
+Events & Actions are events that occur when a user triggers a condition based on its properties.
 The three events include:

 - Field & Value: a user is a assigned a value for the specified property